SabatiniGiacomoAba/praxisunguide/content/about/about.md

 ![PraxisLIVE Screenshot from official Website](/imgs/praxislive4.jpg "PraxisLIVE Screenshot from official Website")

-This project is developped by Giacomo Sabatini and professor [Davide Riboli](http://davideriboli.com/) at the Urbino Accademy of Fine Arts.
+This project is developped by Giacomo Sabatini at the Urbino Accademy of Fine Arts.

+PraxisLIVE is an open-source project originally developed by [Neil C Smith](https://www.neilcsmith.net/), and supported by [Codelerity Ltd](https://www.codelerity.com/).

 All the contents are under the MIT License.
 All tutorials and new codes are free to download and to use.